eegli/bitcoin/readme.md

 Both endpoints have sensible defaults and do not support a limit > 100.

-### Test Data
+### Testing

-Since the UZH blockchain is rather sparse in terms of transactions, the following blocks can be used to test the API:
+Since the UZH blockchain is rather sparse in terms of transactions, the following (rich) blocks can be used to test the API:

 | Height | Transaction count |
 | ------ | ----------------- |